Company: United Airlines

 Related URLs: united.com

-2. Share the goal, strategy and tactics.
+2. What was the most important customer issue you were looking to solve via your digital technology (e.g. community and/or social media management platform)?
 What makes your approach to customer satisfaction a gold standard in the industry?

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.